jeffreyyang3/jeffs_frontend_lib/README.md

 # noname

-This is my own frontend library written from scratch with Typescript.
+Frontend library written from scratch with Typescript.
 Aims to provide declarative DOM/data reactivity with features similar to those in Vue.js.
-WIP
+WIP.
+Not documented.
+Use React/Vue/Angular/similar instead.